A powerful fluid dynamics plugin designed for simulation and rendering of realistic explosions, fire, smoke and other gaseous phenomena

 The FumeFX interface integrates simulation, rendering, viewport and GPU viewport parameters in one place.
 It provides quick and easy navigation through simulation caches and offers intuitive control of simulation parameters.

-The GPU accelerated viewport produces render-comparable images to give instant feedback on appearance and behavior of the simulation.
+The GPU accelerated viewport produces render-comparable images to give instant feedback on the appearance and behavior of the simulation.
 Among many advantages, it supports viewport .png export during the simulation.

 * supported on Maya 2015ext1 and newer